IDPH said "daily deaths reported on weekends and at the beginning of the week may be low" and "those deaths will be captured in subsequent days."

 SEE ALSO | Metra, Chicago CTA mask mandate, more lifted after Gov. Pritzker amends requirement

-As of Tuesday night, 700 patients in Illinois were reported to be in the hospital with COVID-19.
-Of those, 71 patients were in the ICU, and 24 patients with COVID-19 were on ventilators.
+As of Sunday night, 688 patients in Illinois were reported to be in the hospital with COVID-19.
+That's the most since March 9, when there were 715.
+Of those 688 hospitalized, 77 patients were in the ICU, and 23 patients with COVID-19 were on ventilators.

 SEE ALSO | Long COVID symptoms plague sufferers, but new studies could lead to treatments and relief